The Special Duty Combat Unit Shinesman: Shogo Yamadera / Shinesman Grey

 Yamadera loves his car, a Montero.
 He becomes very anxious if someone else is working on it.
 He believes his color, grey, represents regal manliness.

 Shotaro Ono / Shinesman Sepia

 Ono is a devoted husband and father.
 He loves his little girl, Tamari.
 He keeps her photo on his desk and buys her a fish soft toy.
 He is unimpressed by the team's weapons.

 Riko Hidaka / Shinesman Salmon Pink

 Hidaka is the only female in the team.
-Although she is an office girl she objects to being sent to get cigarettes or coffee.
+Although she is an office girl she objects to being sent to get things from cigarettes to coffee.
 She tends to accidentally break things by crushing them.

 Kyoko Sakakibara

 Sakakibara is the Manager of Human Resources at the Good Trading Company.
 She is also the team's deputy leader.
 She fantasizes about being a Shinesman herself one day.
 She dislikes the color of four of the team.
 Her assistant is Tsukasa Nakamura.